 Note: It is OK also to cite work from other disciplines in your thesis, if motivated by your topic.
 But you should make sure to also cite economics papers, and frame your thesis in a way that is relevant to economics rather than other adjacent fields such as finance.
+Discuss with your advisors and with seminar teacher how to find an economics angle.

-Unpublished work?
+Citing unpublished work?

 - In Economics, the publishing often takes very long.
-Therefore, it is also common to cite unpublished papers, so called Working papers. - Especially for new topics (e.g. much research specific to COVID-19 is still not published). - It is OK to cite some working papers in your thesis, but: - Find a balance between published work and unpublished Working papers - Try to assess the quality of the working paper by e.g. looking at identity of authors, their universities and other published work, checking if the paper is already cited (via google scholar), is the paper part of an established working paper series (e.g. NBER)?
+Therefore, it is also common to cite unpublished papers, so called Working papers. - Especially for new topics (e.g. much research specific to COVID-19 is still not published). - It is OK to cite some working papers in your thesis, but: - Keep in mind that such unpublished working papers have typically not gone through the system of checks and controls by other researchers that is required for publication in a journal (the "peer review"). - Find a balance between published work and unpublished Working papers - Try to assess the quality of the working paper by e.g. looking at identity of authors, their universities and other published work, checking if the paper is already cited (via google scholar), is the paper part of an established working paper series (e.g. NBER)?